The new networking protocol will bridge the gap between Interlink’s sensors and the data servers they communicate with.

 LoRaWAN bridges the gap between these two extremes.
 Not only does it cover an exceedingly long range—the LoRaWAN network recently set a world record by transmitting a packet 436 miles—it’s also a low-energy solution, allowing battery-powered IoT devices to transmit for years on a single charge.
 Here’s how it works: Devices on the network (called nodes) use sensors—like the Force Sensing Resistors® built by Interlink—to collect data, which is then transferred via radio frequency (RF) packets to one or more gateways.
 These gateways capture the RF packets, convert them into standard IP packets, and then send them along to their destination server using high-speed connections.

 To ensure that each node is using the least amount of power it requires and is not hogging the network’s bandwidth, the devices are classified into one of three groups according to their energy needs and frequency of communication.
 Class A nodes are the most energy efficient and will only send transmissions when the device requires it.
-The network will never force an A Class node out of sleep mode, so it is an ideal option for battery-powered sensors that must work for years on end.
+The network will never force a Class A node out of sleep mode, so it is an ideal option for battery-powered sensors that must work for years on end.
 At the other end of the spectrum is Class C, which is designed for devices with a constant power supply that can keep their receivers open for handling data at all times.
 These nodes require more energy, but latency communicating with the network is eliminated.
 Class B offers a compromise between both needs.